 - If you have the customer’s contact information email or call them to hear their side of the story.

-- If you don’t have their contact information, provide your email or phone number in the response, so they can reach out to you.
+- If you don’t have their contact information, provide your email or phone number in the response, so they can reach out to you and take the matter offline.

 - Be timely.
 Respond within a few days (at most) of receiving a review.